Campus Improvement Plan

 2022-23: TELPAS Progress Rate 40% (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

-Strategy's Expected Result/Impact: Targeted areas of growth reached.
+Strategy 1: Targeted areas of growth reached.
 This will lead to teacher self-efficacy in using data to guide instruction, which will provide continual quality lessons that grow student achievement.

-Staff Responsible for Monitoring: Administrators
+Staff Responsible for Monitoring: Staff

 Title I:

-Performance Objective 5 - COLLEGE AND CAREER READINESS BENCHMARK
+Performance Objective 6 - COLLEGE AND CAREER READINESS BENCHMARK

 Goals